levimoore1992/DjangoShipFast/README.md

 - [x] django-htmx for better user experience
 - [x] Media Library Mixin to save images automatically
 - [x] Comment Model easy to attach to other models
+- [x] Pagination component easily attachable to a list view